 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 3.1 Landlords must make it easy for residents to complain by providing different channels through which they can make a complaint.
 Landlords must consider their duties under the Equality Act 2010 and anticipate the needs and reasonable adjustments of residents who may need to access the complaints process.
-Yes Complaints Policy Section 3.1, 5 and 7 Further information is also provided on our website: Make a complaint about MTVH - Metropolitan Thames Valley 3.2 Residents must be able to raise their complaints in any way and with any member of staff.
+Yes Complaints-policy.pdf Section 3.1, 5, and 7 Further information is also provided on our website: Make a complaint about MTVH - Metropolitan Thames Valley 3.2 Residents must be able to raise their complaints in any way and with any member of staff.
 All staff must be aware of the complaints process and be able to pass details of the complaint to the appropriate person within the landlord.
-Yes Complaints Policy Section 3.1 Colleague e-learning provided.
+Yes Complaints-policy.pdf Section 3.1, and 4 Commentary: all colleagues complete e-learning to ensure awareness of how to open a complaint for a resident.
 3.3 High volumes of complaints must not be seen as a negative, as they can be indicative of a well-publicised and accessible complaints process.
 Low complaint volumes are potentially a sign that residents are unable to complain.
-Yes Complaints Policy Section 1 Complaint volumes monitored and reported regularly as detailed in Complaints Policy Section 4.
-Reporting indicates a growing level of complaints and awareness within the organisation of the importance of learning from complaints.
+Yes Complaints-policy.pdf Section 1 Commentary: complaint volumes are shared quarterly with the Member Responsible for Complaints and Customer Services Committee who support the organisation to ensure compliance with the Code.
 3.4 Landlords must make their complaint policy available in a clear and accessible format for all residents.
-This Yes Complaint Policy and detail about how to report a complaint can be accessed on our website: Make a will detail the two stage process, what will happen at each stage, and the timeframes for responding.
-The policy must also be published on the landlord's website. complaint about MTVH - Metropolitan Thames Valley Complaint information is also provided to residents at the start of their tenancy with reminders shared in resident communications (e.g. MTVH- Resident-newsletter Summer-2023 Iss- 02_WEB.pdf) 3.5 The policy must explain how the landlord will publicise details of the complaints policy, including information about the Ombudsman and this Code.
-Yes Complaints Policy Section 1 3.6 Landlords must give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord.
-Yes Complaints Policy Section 3.1 3.7 Landlords must provide residents with information on their right to access the Ombudsman service and how the individual can engage with the Ombudsman about their complaint.
-Yes Complaints Policy Section 3.6 Information about the Ombudsman Service is published on our website: Make a complaint about MTVH - Metropolitan Thames Valley and shared with residents as appropriate throughout the complaints process.
+This will detail the two stage process, what will happen at each stage, and the timeframes for responding.
+The policy must also be published on the landlord's website.
+Yes Complaints-policy.pdf Make a complaint about MTVH - Metropolitan Thames Valley Commentary: Complaint Policy is available to view on the MTVH website and includes a summary webpage to ensure it is compatible with most accessibility software.
+All colleagues complete e- learning to enable them to advise and support residents who may be unable to use digital, written or telephone means to make a complaint.
+3.5 The policy must explain how the landlord will publicise details of the complaints policy, including information about the Ombudsman and this Code.
+Yes Complaints-policy.pdf Section 1 3.6 Landlords must give residents the opportunity to have a representative deal with their complaint on their behalf, and to be represented or accompanied at any meeting with the landlord.
+Yes Complaints-policy.pdf Section 3.1 3.7 Landlords must provide residents with information on their right to access the Ombudsman service and how the Yes Complaints-policy.pdf Information about the Section 3.6 and Appendix 1 Commentary: residents are